brownphotographic/BrightTable/README.md

 If you decide to use this, please read the warnings below.

-### What does it do?
-_Background (the inspiration):_
-For those of you who have actually used a real light table and loupe to view transparency film you will understand the purpose of this tool.
-Light tables to me were the most enjoyable part of my photography workflow back when I shot film: heading to my local pro film label, getting that processed film back and sticking it on their light table to view the goods.
-It was fun, and tactile.

-As I entered the digital world in 2005 I intially used tools like Pixmantec Rawshooter (Adobe bought them out and it became Lightroom), and in 2006 the great Apple Aperture.
-Aperture was a rare tool that had a great user experience and brought it all together.

-Since moving over to Linux I have been trying to find the perfect experience, but could not find it all in one package.
-Where I ended up before this tool...
-- Shotwell for desktop DAM, printing, and culling.
-Great UX.
-But struggled with larger libraries.
-Round trip experience to raw editor basic.
-Also didn't play nice with my network share connected to Immich.
-- ART for raw editing.
-As a fork of RawTherapee this has the quality and look and feel I wanted with great film like rendering, and a simple UX.
-- Immich.
-A self hosted DAM with API and great phone app for auto upload and viewing.
-Super snappy.
-It just never played well with my dedicated camera RAW editing workflow.

-### Warning!
 - This tool was created by me, for me.
 I am giving it to the community to allow others who are interested to use it, and accept the risks involved.

 - Use at your own risk!
 You are responsible for using this tool.
 Read the code and understand what it does before using it.
 Test it on a sandbox first.